workshopbutler/docs-butler-api/events.md

 ## Events List [/events]

-### Get Events [GET /events?future={future}&public={public}&achived={archived}&countryCode={country}&eventType={type}]
+### Get Events [GET /events{?future}{&public}{&archived}{&countryCode}{&eventType}{&trainerId}{&widgetId}{&confirmed}{&fields}]

 Get a list of events

 + Parameters
-    + future (boolean, optional) - If true, only future events in the list.
+    + future: true (boolean, optional) - If true, only future events in the list.
 If false, only past events in the list.
-    + public (boolean, optional) - If true, only public events in the list.
+    + public: false (boolean, optional) - If true, only public events in the list.
 If false, only private events int he list.
-    + archived (boolean, optional) - If true, only archived events in the list.
+    + archived: true (boolean, optional) - If true, only archived events in the list.
 If false, only active events in the list
-    + country: "DE" (string, optional) - ISO 8166-2 country code.
+    + countryCode: "DE" (string, optional) - ISO 8166-2 country code.
 If set, only events from this country in the list.
-    + type: 1 (number, optional) - Id of event type.
+    + eventType: 1 (number, optional) - Id of event type.
 If set, only events with this type in the list.
+    + trainerId: 5 (number, optional) - If set, only the events ran by this trainer are returned
+    + confirmed: false (boolean, optional) - If set, events are filtered by their confirmation state
+    + widgetId: "xjl34" (string, optional) - DEPRECATED
+    + fields: "title,city" (string, optional) - The output contains only the defined fields

 + Attributes
     + id (number) - Id of the event